OpenCubicChunks/CubicChunks/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CubicChunks-dev/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This MinecraftForge mod extends Minecraft height and depth.
-The only limitation is size of 32-bit integer.
+The only limitation is the maximum 32-bit integer.

 ### Cloning the repository
-Note: you need git installed to do that
+Note: you need git installed to do this
 ```
 git clone --recursive
 ```